 The practice for confusion is very simple in theory, but it’s sometimes difficult in reality.
 You simply ask yourself what your intention is – not which direction you should go, what choice you should make, or what thing you should do, but what your intention is.

-Confusion stops you when you’re not following your instincts or listening empathically to your fear.
+Confusion stops you when you’re overwhelmed, or when you’re not following your instincts or listening empathically to your fear.
+Confusion also steps forward when there’s too much going on, or when you’ve lost access to the genius of your anxiety.
 Gently questioning your intentions will almost always help you pinpoint why your intuition and your instincts have departed.

 Here’s an example of this practice: Let’s say you’re trying to decide between two jobs, but you absolutely can’t.
 If you push forward and force yourself to decide, you’ll probably become more and more conflicted until you drop into a serious confusion.
 Then, you’ll almost certainly make a decision you’ll never feel comfortable about (but at least you decided – right?).